PunchThrough/Bean-iOS-OSX-SDK/README.md

 Punch Through Design's SDK for speeding up development with the LightBlue Bean development platform.
 Build iOS and OS X apps that talk to your Beans.

+# How to Clone and Pull from this repo

+## Clone
+		git clone REPO_URL --recursive

+## Initialize Submodules
+####(This is unnecessary if the recursive clone works)
+		git submodule update --init --recursive

+## Pull
+		git pull
+		git submodule update --recursive

 # Attribution

 If you use our SDK to build something cool, we'd appreciate it if you did the following: